 It is also true America is an extraordinarily diverse country.
 A quick look at any American Olympic sports team demonstrates my point beautifully.
 Every team has people of every color.
 All are equally American and equally celebrated by all Americans.
 With a few ugly exceptions individual Americans have warmly welcomed immigrants from every race into their country and personal lives.
 Individuals from all religions and races still sincerely believe they will be treated fairly and have opportunities for advancement in America they would not have in their country of origin.
 If this were not true there would be no immigration laws because no one would be coming here.
 It is also true that America is the most generous country on earth.
 Anytime there is a natural disaster or human tragedy anywhere in the world Americans are the first to open their wallets and provide for those in need regardless of the color of the people impacted by said tragedy.
 America is also a country that goes out of its way to right moral wrongs once wrongs are exposed.
 The American government has passed laws that criminalize discrimination and spent millions creating opportunities for women and minorities to become successful.
 America is one of the few places on earth where an individual can move beyond the station they were born into.
 Even in most European countries people tend to stay in the economic and social class they were born into.
 In America hard work and education are greater equalizers than race or family of origin.
 This is not true everywhere.

 Countries are really just big bunches of people; therefore, no country is perfect, including America.
-Smart people recognize every human on this planet has ancestors who were slaves and enslaved others.
+Intelligent people recognize every human on this planet has ancestors who were slaves and who enslaved others.
 Nor has there ever been a place where all people were given equal treatment and equal opportunity all the time.
 Sin, evil and inequity are part of the human condition.
 Christians should never simply accept evil and injustice.
 Neither, should we pretend that some races and nations are inherently more moral than others.

-There is a powerful minority who wants to tear America down and build a new nation based on their peculiar vision of fairness and equality.
+There is a powerful minority that wants to tear America down and build a new nation based on their peculiar vision of fairness and equality.
 They are on the precipice of having their vision realized.

 It is critical we understand any new country that rises out of the ashes of this one will likely not be an improvement.
 It is practically a given it will be less fair, less prosperous, less kind, less forgiving, less accepting of strangers and less generous.
 Any nation shaped by the hopes and dreams of those burning down our cities will quickly devolve into “might makes right” and the masses will become victims of their tyranny.

-As we look forward to Fourth of July celebrations this week, we should be asking ourselves: where do we go from here?
+We should be asking ourselves: where do we go from here?
 Do we passively allow an obnoxious minority to destroy a way of life that has benefited countless people?
 Or do we find ways to make our country better?

 Making America better begins with making intercession for the people of this country and our leaders a priority.
 There are five months until the next election.
 Every day is critical, not a day should pass without every Christian imploring the Lord for a spirit of wisdom, repentance and righteousness to prevail in the hearts of all people.